|Nutritional Guidelines (per serving)|

 In the Oven

-- In a large bowl combine the ground beef with the rice, 1/2 cup of water, chopped onion, seasoned salt, garlic powder, and pepper.
+In a large bowl, combine the ground beef with the rice, the water, chopped onion, seasoned salt, garlic powder, and pepper.

-- Make the sauce by mixing together the tomato sauce, 1 cup water, and Worcestershire sauce.
-Pour over the porcupine meatballs.
+Make the sauce by mixing together the tomato sauce, the water, and Worcestershire sauce in a measuring cup or bowl.

-- Cover the baking dish tightly with foil and bake the meatballs in the preheated oven for 55 minutes.
+Pour the sauce over the porcupine meatballs, cover the baking dish tightly with foil, and bake the meatballs in the preheated oven for 55 minutes.

-- Uncover and bake the meatballs 15 to 20 minutes longer.
+Uncover and bake the meatballs 15 to 20 minutes longer, until bubbling and cooked through.

 On the Stovetop

-- Add the tomato sauce, 1 cup of water, and the Worcestershire sauce to the skillet.
-Bring the mixture to a simmer.
-Lower the heat to low and cover the pan.
+Add the tomato sauce ingredients to the skillet and bring the mixture to a simmer.
+Lower the heat and cover the pan.
 Continue cooking for about 45 minutes.
 Check occasionally and add water, if necessary.

 Tips and Variations

-- For a richer and chunkier sauce, replace the tomato sauce and water with a (14.5 oz) can of diced tomatoes and a (10 3/4 oz) can of condensed tomato soup.
+For a richer and chunkier sauce, replace the tomato sauce and water with a 14 1/2-ounce can of diced tomatoes and a 10 3/4-ounce can of condensed tomato soup.
 If the mixture becomes too thick, add a little water to thin it.